pamyku/AnalyticsProjects/Churn-Analysis/README.md

 - Performed exploratory data analysis (EDA) to understand customer demographics and behaviors.
 - Identified key drivers of churn using statistical and machine learning techniques.
 - Built a classification model to predict the likelihood of a customer churning.
-- Built a dashboard to for easy visualation of churn data by various stakeholders.
+- Built a dashboard to for easy visualisation of churn data by various stakeholders.

 ### Tools used